Student attacks school employee after Nintendo Switch taken away | News Channel 3-12

 The 17-year-old was taken into custody after the February 21 incident in Palm Coast and taken to the Sheriff Perry Hall Inmate Detention Facility.
 He was then turned over to the state Department of Juvenile Justice, according to the news release.

-Surveillance video shows the student, who the sheriff’s office says is about 6 feet, 6 inches tall and about 270 lbs, running towards the employee and knocking her to the ground.
+Surveillance video shows the student, who the sheriff’s office says is about 6 feet, 6 inches tall and about 270 pounds, running toward the employee and knocking her to the ground.

 The employee appears motionless as the student punches and kicks her several times before onlookers pulled him away from her.